 Great Room Renovation

-With a handy hubby named Doug and a handsome dog named Gary, my client Erin was SUPER excited to add some more modern, but family friendly touches to her open layout space that included the kitchen, dining room and family room.
-Using Doug’s building skills, Gary’s charm and Erin’s style, we were able to save THOUSANDS of dollars in labour and managed to infuse a bit of hunter-chic decor along with natural stone, quartz and reclaimed wood accents.
+With a handy hubby named Doug and a handsome dog named Gary, my client Erin was SUPER excited to add some more modern, but family-friendly touches to her open layout space.
+Using Doug’s building skills, Gary’s charm and Erin’s style, we were able to save THOUSANDS of dollars in labour and managed to infuse a bit of hunter-chic decor, along with natural stone, quartz and reclaimed wood accents.

 Fireplace and Family Room Update